ClaudeZsb/muddoc/docs/source/descriptions/002_autonomous_world.rst

 This sounds simple, like being a company boss assigning employees to different departments based on their roles.
-In the office system, you'd allocate different file access and system usage permissions based on employee IDs or their departments.
+In the office system, you'd allocate different file access and system access based on employee IDs or their departments.

 This is exactly what Mud does: